dhemery/DHE-Modules/modules/xycloid.md

 - **CV:**
     A [control voltage]({{ '/technical/modulation/' | relative_url }}) signal
     to modulate the associated parameter.
 Some CV signals have attenuverters.

-## Menu Options

-- **Musical Ratios:**
-    Determines the range of the _RATIO_ knob.

-    When checked
-    the maximum wobble-to-throb ratio is 16.

-    When unchecked
-    the maximum wobble-to-throb ratio is either 15 or 17, depending on the position of the _IN / OUT_ switch.

 ## Using Xycloid